 On-Road Driving Impressions

 There was no denying that the 4Runner is a body-on-frame vehicle when I drove it over rough pavement.
-Its ride quality was close to that of other similarly constructed pickups.
+Its ride quality was close to that of similarly constructed pickups.
 The front end dipped noticeably under braking when I was in the 4Runner by myself, although once my friend Austin was in the shotgun seat and our girlfriends were in the generously sized second row, that brake dive vanished.

 Given that the 4Runner is a relatively old-school, four-wheel-drive SUV, I expected its steering to be hopelessly vague and loose.
 I was pleasantly surprised when I felt how tight and focused it was.